shakfu/py-js/FAQ.md

 ## Installation

-### Can I install two different python3 externals the same project?
+### Can I install two different python3 externals in the same project?

 Python3 external types which are not 'isolated' (see the [build variations](README.md#build-variations) section) cannot be loaded at the same time.
 So for example, if you build a `framework-ext`, `py.mxo` and `pyjs.mxo` will not work together in the same patch, but if you built a `framework-pkg` variations of the same two externals they should work fine without issues.